alunacjones/LSL.Tags/readme.md

 # LSL.Tags

-This package prvides a static class to build an enumerable list of strings that represent tags.
+This package provides a static class to build an enumerable list of strings that represent tags.

 ## Quick Start